 - If the severity of an AE falls into more than one grading category on the Toxicity Table, assign the higher of the two grades to the AE. - When grading adverse events per the "estimating severity grade' row (i.e. for AEs not listed specifically in the FGGT or DAIDS Toxicity table), 'intervention' should be defined as outlined in the "Glossary and Acronyms" section of the Toxicity Table 2.0: "medical, surgical or other procedures provided by a healthcare professional for the treatment of an adverse event."
 If a participant reports treatment, the clinician must obtain further information as to whether it was self-initiated (Grade 1) vs. provider-recommended (Grade 2).
-Importantly, clinicians should note that grading is dependent on participant-reported impact of symptoms on his/her life, and whether intervention (defined as above) is indicated, regardless of whether the treatment was actually provided or taken by the participant.
+Importantly, clinicians should note that grading is dependent on participant-reported impact of symptoms on her life, and whether intervention (defined as above) is indicated, regardless of whether the treatment was actually provided or taken by the participant.
 It is at the discretion of clinician to determine whether intervention was indicated for the reported AE.
 In the event that a (provider-recommended) intervention was indicated but not taken, the treatment should be marked as "other" rather than 'medications' and additional details should be included in the line provided.
 The AE severity grade, per the toxicity table, would be assigned grade 2. - Urinary tract infection (UTI), which is expected to be diagnosed on the basis of symptoms should be graded according to the estimating severity row of the Toxicity Table.
-If culture and/or microscopy are done per site standard of care, Grade 1 and Grade 2 UTI can be graded per the UTI row of the applicable male or female microbicide grading tables. - Abnormal Pap smear findings should be initially reported and graded based on the "Pap" row of the FGGT (see below).
+If culture and/or microscopy are done per site standard of care, Grade 1 and Grade 2 UTI can be graded per the UTI row of the applicable tox table. - Abnormal Pap smear findings should be initially reported and graded based on the "Pap" row of the FGGT (see below).
 AGC and AGC-favor neoplastic are not specifically mentioned in the "Pap" row, but should be assigned severity grades 1 and 2, respectively.
 If abnormal cytology uncovered at screening is followed by a biopsy during follow-up, sites should report an AE for the histologic diagnosis IF the biopsy result is a higher grade than the baseline pap smear.
 For example, consider a participant who has an LGSIL pap result (grade 1) at screening and undergoes a colposcopy with biopsy at month 6.
 If the biopsy result is grade 1, no AE need be reported; HOWEVER, if the biopsy result is grade 2 or higher, an AE should be submitted using the histologic diagnosis (CIN II, for example).

-PARAMETER GRADE 0 NORMAL GRADE 1 MILD GRADE 2 MODERATE GRADE 3 SEVERE GRADE 4 POTENTIALLY LIFE- THREATENING Intraepithelial Neoplasia by biopsy (VIN, CIN, VAIN) None Intraepithelial Neoplasia 1 (IN1) Intraepithelial Neoplasia 2 (IN2) Carcinoma in situ (CIS) Invasive carcinoma Pap (use this category only if treatment performed without diagnostic testing, otherwise use biopsy category above) nl PAP ASCUS or LSIL HSIL Carcinoma in situ or Carcinoma NA
+PARAMETER GRADE 0 NORMAL GRADE 1 MILD GRADE 2 MODERATE GRADE 3 SEVERE GRADE 4 POTENTIALLY LIFE- THREATENING Intraepithelial Neoplasia by biopsy (VIN, CIN, VAIN) None Intraepithelial Neoplasia 1 (IN1) Intraepithelial Neoplasia 2 (IN2) Carcinoma in situ (CIS) Invasive carcinoma Pap (use this category only if treatment performed without diagnostic testing, otherwise use biopsy category above) nl PAP ASCUS or LSIL HSIL Carcinoma in situ or Carcinoma NA procedures may be considered treatments for the adverse event.

-Procedures should not be reported as AEs; rather the underlying condition which leads to a procedure may be considered an AE.
-Any associated procedures may be considered treatments for the AE.
 For example, while "appendectomy" would not be considered an adverse event, "appendicitis" would, with "appendectomy" documented as a treatment provided for the adverse event.
 Also, planned procedures or surgeries are not AEs.
 Rather, the underlying diagnosis or condition that warrants the procedure or surgery may be a reportable AE.
 Any adverse experiences resulting from a planned procedure or surgery are AEs and should be reported on an AE Log form.
 The AE term/description should specify the procedure as the cause of the AE.
 For example, a throat infection that resulted from the tonsillectomy should be reported as an AE of "throat infection due to tonsillectomy".